trogdoro/xiki/README.markdown

 ## Summary

 This file shows how to install Xiki.
 Xiki is like a shell console with GUI features.
+It is also a glue language.
+It ties together many of the things we developers use.
+Such as shell commands, code, files, directories, notes, urls, database queries, and many other things.
+It accomplishes this by using a wiki-ish text syntax.
+See http://xiki.org/screencasts if you have no idea what I'm talking about :)

-It has a web interface, but rens best from a Xiki-enabled text interface.
+It has a web interface, but runs best from a Xiki-enabled text editor.
 It has menus for quickly getting started with using various tools and libraries.
-Also you can easily create your own menus.
+Also you can easily create your own menus, in about ten different ways.
+Many of them will seem obvious.

 See http://xiki.org